 To expedite settlement, use pre-death planning: update beneficiary designations, establish TOD deeds where appropriate, maintain payable-on-death accounts, and keep a clear inventory of assets and documents.
 Post-death actions that accelerate settlement include promptly locating estate documents, notifying financial institutions, assembling creditor information, and considering simplified statutory procedures where eligible.
 Engaging experienced counsel early helps file correct affidavits or summary petitions and avoid technical defects that cause delays.
 Proactive documentation and frequent plan reviews ensure that smaller estates move through efficient, non-probate paths whenever the law permits.

-The Law Firm of Jeffrey Burr is a Southern Nevada practice experienced in estate planning, probate, asset protection, and business planning, offering customized estate planning solutions and a team-based approach to client needs.
+The Jeffrey Burr Law Firm is a Southern Nevada practice experienced in estate planning, probate, asset protection, and business planning, offering customized estate planning solutions and a team-based approach to client needs.
 The firm's practice emphasizes individualized plans—trusts, beneficiary coordination, and asset protection strategies—aligned with Nevada law changes and practical administration concerns.
 With an experienced team that includes named attorneys and recognized references such as Best Lawyers and Super Lawyers, the firm positions itself as a resource for local families navigating SB 404 impacts and complex probate-avoidance choices.
 For readers considering professional assistance, the firm invites prospective clients to schedule a consultation to discuss comprehensive estate planning services, probate avoidance strategies, and asset protection planning tailored to Nevada families.

 The firm’s consultative process typically begins with an asset inventory and goals discussion, followed by recommendations that may include Revocable Living Trusts or Asset Protection Trusts, according to each client’s priorities and risk profile.
 Implementation services include drafting documents, coordinating funding steps, advising on trustee and fiduciary selection, and maintaining document updates in response to law changes like SB 404.
 This personalized workflow helps ensure instruments are properly executed and funded to avoid probate, reduce administration risk, and protect family objectives over time.
 Ongoing maintenance and periodic plan reviews help keep strategies current with changes in family circumstances and Nevada law.